gcinbis/caffe_basic_image_classifier_example/README.md

 Compile Caffe under some directory (`CAFFEROOT`) following the instructions in http://caffe.berkeleyvision.org/installation.html

-Note that you don't need root priviledges to perform this step. `CAFFEROOT` can be something like ~/caffe.
+Note that you don't need root priviledges to perform this step. `CAFFEROOT` can be something like `~/caffe`.
 Also, you don't need a full-fledged installation.
-For instance, the GPU support and python/matlab interfaces are not crucial.
+For instance, the GPU support and the python interface are not crucial.

-Add the following line to your ~/.bashrc (or ~/.profile, depending on your system settings):
+Add the following line to your `~/.bashrc` (or `~/.profile`, depending on your system settings):
 ```
 export CAFFEROOT="/path/to/your/caffe/installation"
 ```
 When you open a new terminal, `echo $CAFFEROOT` should print the Caffe path properly.

 Beware that compilation may not be trivial, especially if you are unfamiliar with the Linux environment.
-If you encounter any issues, search Caffe forums and stackoverflow: it is likely that other people have encountered similar issues.
+If you encounter any issues, search about it in Caffe forums, stackoverflow, etc: it is likely that other people have encountered similar issues.

 Finally, execute the following to download the ImageNet statistics that are needed for using the pre-trained Caffe model: